Connect with us

 By

-As passed in committee, the legislation is largely in line with recommendations released by the legislature in December.
-Joint Commission to Oversee the Transition to the Commonwealth Retail Cannabis Market.
+Despite their stark differences, the two chambers’ trade sales bills have largely aligned with recommendations released by the legislature in December.
+Joint Committee to Oversee the Transition to the Commonwealth Retail Cannabis Market.

 Since legalizing cannabis ownership and home cultivation in 2021, Virginia lawmakers have been working to establish a commercial marijuana market– Only for those efforts to stall under former Gov. Glenn Youngkin (R), who twice vetoed measures sent to his desk by the Legislature.

-Just sworn Gov. Abigail Spanberger (D) supports legalizing the sale of marijuana to adults.
+Gov. Abigail Spanberger (D), on the other hand, supports legalizing the sale of marijuana to adults.

 It’s Marijuana Time tracking hundreds of cannabis, psychedelic and drug policy bills in state legislatures and Congress this year.
 Patreon supporters by pledging at least $25/month, you’ll get access to our interactive maps, charts, and audio calendars so you never miss a development.